akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 32. Applied Visual Design
+# 32. Use a CSS Linear Gradient to Create a Striped Element

 ## Description
 <section id='description'>